zsiki/GeoEasy/doc/step_by_step.rst

 	Crane track points

 Observations were made along a crane track.
-Points from 1 to 7 are on the right rail and pointis from 8 to 14 on the left rail.
+Points from 1 to 7 are on the right rail and points from 8 to 14 on the left rail.
 Let's first fit a 2D line on the right side rail, **Calculate/Regression calculation/2D Line** from the menu.

 .. code:: text